filodb/FiloDB/README.md

 ### Upcoming version 0.5 changes:

+* NEW storage layout with incremental indices, provides much better ingestion for large partitions and skewed data
+* Automatic routing of ingestion records across the network - no need to `sort` your DataFrame in Spark
 * creating a function for checking java and another to check sbt (@jenaiz)

 ### Version 0.4 change list: